 ROAD established a Vocational Training Apprenticeship Program “V-Tap” following the cancellation of all volunteer teams in March 2020 due to COVID-19.
 Recovery from the 2019 spring storms left many families still in need so a new innovative labor force had to be created.

-ROAD’s first V-Tap team of 6 apprentices from Green Country WorkForce began November 10, 2020 with two weeks of classroom training at Tulsa Tech followed by hands on experience at disaster survivors homes.
-This team completed home repairs for 23 disaster surviving families across 5 counties, amassing a combined 2,612 hours of service worth $59,945.40 in volunteer labor value.
+ROAD’s first V-Tap team of 6 apprentices were obtained through Green Country WorkForce which were unemployed individuals who had a barrier to employment.
+Each participant received a 6 month on-the-job work experience with full pay and benefits provided by the WorkForce Innovation and Opportunity Act distributed through the Department of Commerce.
+The team began November 10, 2020 with two weeks of classroom training at Tulsa Tech followed by hands on experience at disaster survivors homes.
+This team completed home repairs for 23 disaster surviving families across 5 counties, amassing a combined 2,612 hours of service worth $59,945.40 in labor value.

 This program is a WIN-WIN-WIN for the disaster surviving family, the apprentice, and ROAD as they continue to make homes home again.